mathieu-anderson/to-do/README.md

 * Dan Abramov Music Library : crawl Dan tweets and detect when he posts an image of his spotify, then create an image wall of them.

 * ~~equality roulette : a slot machine with `value` | `==` / `===` / `!==` / `!===` | `value` and you get truthy or falsy depending on them.
 Based on https://dorey.github.io/JavaScript-Equality-Table/~~ **Repo for this project** -> https://github.com/mathieu-anderson/js-equality-jackpot

+* Your life in weeks but as an online productivity tool https://waitbutwhy.com/2014/05/life-weeks.html

 # to investigate